Skip to content

 The Archimedes Screw at Cragside, Northumberland | © National Trust Images/Chris Lacey

-After a small hill climb you will see the iron bridge and house ahead of you.
-This view is one of the most photographed on the estate with the house standing at the top of the rock garden.
-Continue forward until you can see the flight of stone steps which take you up to the iron bridge.
-Once on the footpath for the iron bridge, turn left as though you are heading towards the house.
-Just before the iron bridge starts, you'll see a stone-stepped path on your left that curves under the bridge towards the pinetum.
+After a small hill climb you will see the Iron Bridge and House ahead of you.
+This view is one of the most photographed on the estate with the House standing at the top of the Rock Garden.
+Cross the low-level rustic wooden bridge on your left and follow the stone steps up to the Iron Bridge.
+Turn right and cross the Iron Bridge.
+As you reach the end of the bridge's platform, you will see a stone-stepped path on your right that curves under the bridge towards the Pinetum.
 Take this path.

 Follow the gravel path and keep the burn on your right.
 You'll pass a wheel on your left.
 A building will come into view ahead of you, this is the Powerhouse.